mrudulaborkar/Computer-Graphics/README.md

 12. Write a program in Java/ Python to draw a line with line style (Thick, Thin, Dotted).

-13.Write a program in Python to draw a concave polygon.
+13. Write a program in Python to draw a concave polygon.

 14. Advanced Graphics tool: Maya